ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

 ### Settings
 {: #kmip_standalone_ordering-step2-settings}

-When you enable the nonactive KMIP for VMware instance, provide the following settings according to the key management service that you selected.
+When you enable the nonactive KMIP for VMware instance, provide the following settings:

 | Setting | Description |
 |:------- |:----------- |